 I got chatting on Twitter with the user of the Diverse Church account about books with LGBTQ Christian characters, and how few of these there actually are.

-Now, at least part of the reason I wrote one of my own was that I was frustrated with the lack of representation.
+Now, at least part of the reason I wrote one (now two) of my own was that I was frustrated with the lack of representation.
 However, I’ve found a few over the years, and it only seems fair to share the intel.
 In this post, I’m only listing books I’ve actually read, but in some cases it was a while ago.
 I’m adding warnings, but there’s always a possibility that I’ll not have remembered something horrible.
 Proceed at your own risk!

 While not all of these end with hugs and puppies, they do start from, or at least eventually arrive at, the assumption that being Christian and being LGBTQ are not incompatible states, and call, in one way or another, for affirmation.